sashanksilwal/SoftwareArtFinal/docs/index.md

 ### Interaction

-- Using p5 first took the webcam video
+- Using p5.js took the webcam video input
 - Looped through each of the pixel of the input data and calculated the average of each pixel
 - Calculated the difference between the neighbouring pixel and found the value
 - Compared the obtained value with a threshold and pring the text grey if above the threshold (in our case 20)